 Course duration: Students attend class daily from 8am to 5pm and have additional 3 hours of evening studies.
 There is an hour break for lunch.
-This is an intense course; please plan to attend for all four days.
+This is an intense course; please plan to attend for all five days.

 In this five-day course, Ruth will lead participants through the theory, concepts and application of equine MFR.
 MFR restores the length and elasticity of the fascia creating long term benefits.

 Following the course, students will immediately be able to produce positive structural changes, whether the problem be an acute or long standing dysfunction, with this full body approach.

 - conformation and definition of common equine injuries

 - gait analysis

 - atlas and axis